Cucumis melo: Genetics

 Melons are monoecious or andromonoecious plants.
 They do not cross with watermelon, cucumber, pumpkin, or squash, but varieties within the species intercross frequently.

 The genome of Cucumis melo was first sequenced in 2012.
 Some authors treat C. melo as having two subspecies, C. melo agrestis and C. melo melo.
 Variants within these subspecies fall into groups whose genetics largely agree with their phenotypic traits, such as disease resistance, rind texture, flesh color, and fruit shape.
 Variants or landraces (some of which were originally classified as species; see the synonyms list to the right) include C. melo var. acidulus (Mangalore melon), adana, agrestis (wild melon), ameri (summer melon), cantalupensis (cantaloupe), reticulatus (muskmelon), chandalak, chate, chito, conomon (Oriental pickling melon), dudaim (pocket melon), flexuosus (snake melon), inodorus (winter melon), momordica (snap melon), tibish, chinensis and makuwa (Oriental melon).

 Not all varieties are sweet melons.
 The snake melon, also called the Armenian cucumber and Serpent cucumber, is a non-sweet melon found throughout Asia from Turkey to Japan.
 It is similar to a cucumber in taste and appearance.
 Outside Asia, snake melons are grown in the United States, Italy, Sudan and parts of North Africa, including Egypt.
 The snake melon is more popular in Arab countries.

 Other varieties grown in Africa are bitter, cultivated for their edible seeds.

-For commercially grown varieties certain features like protective hard netting and firm flesh are preferred for purposes of shipping and other requirements of commercial markets.
+For commercially grown varieties certain features such as protective hard netting and firm flesh are preferred for purposes of shipping and other requirements of commercial markets.